wp-plugins/codeguard/readme.txt

 CodeGuard will send you a ChangeAlert email any time that it finds your files have changed.
 This way, you can stay on top of everything that is happening to your website.

-Should you ever need an old file, or if you overwrite a file, delete something, or just mess up your site - don't worry - CodeGuard has you covered with easy
+Should you ever need an old file, or if you overwrite a file, delete something, or just mess up your site - don't worry - CodeGuard has you covered with one-click undo power.

 http://www.youtube.com/watch?v=OLrERaRblsQ
 Can't see the video?
 You can find it [here](http://www.youtube.com/watch?v=OLrERaRblsQ).